-Mr. Shiu Siu Tao (蕭少滔), aged 55, is an independent non-executive Director of the Company since 27 June 2016.
-Mr. Shiu is the chairman of the remuneration committee and a member of the audit committee and nomination committee.
-Mr. Shiu has more than 25 years of experience in corporate finance and he was previously a Director of First Capital International Finance Limited; Senior Vice President of DBS Asia Capital Limited and Head of ECM Department of China Merchants Securities (Hong Kong) Co.
+Mr. Shiu Siu Tao (蕭少滔), aged 56, was an independent non-executive Director of the Company since 27 June 2016 and was resigned from his position with effect from 24 January 2020 due to personal issues.
+Before his resignation, Mr. Shiu was the chairman of the remuneration committee and a member of the audit committee and nomination committee.
+Mr. Shiu has more than 26 years of experience in corporate finance and he was previously a Director of First Capital International Finance Limited; Senior Vice President of DBS Asia Capital Limited and Head of ECM Department of China Merchants Securities (Hong Kong) Co.
 Ltd. Mr. Shiu graduated from the Chinese University of Hong Kong with a Bachelor of Business Administration degree in December 1990.
 He obtained a diploma certificate from the HEC Paris School of Management (Ecole des Hautes Etudes Commerciales) in Paris, France in July 1992.
 Mr. Shiu did not hold any other directorships in listed public companies in the last three years.

-Mr. Lee Chung Ming Eric (李仲明), aged 54, is an independent non-executive Director of the Company since 27 June 2016.
+Mr. Lee Chung Ming Eric (李仲明), aged 55, is an independent non-executive Director of the Company since 27 June 2016.
 Mr. Lee is a member of the audit committee, nomination committee and risk control committee focusing on industry risk.
 Mr. Lee has professional experience in the architectural industry.
 Mr. Lee has been a Director of LWK & Partners (HK) Ltd., an architectural firm, since September 2010.
 Mr. Lee graduated from The University of Hong Kong with a degree in Bachelor of Arts (Architectural Studies) in November 1988, and subsequently with a Bachelor of Architecture degree in November 1991.
 Mr. Lee also obtained a degree in Master of Science (Conservation) from the University of Hong Kong in December 2005.
 He has been a member of the Hong Kong Institute of Architects since December 1992 and a registered architect in the Architects Registration Board in Hong Kong since July 1993.
 He is also qualified as an authorised person (list of architects) by the Buildings Department.
 Mr. Lee did not hold any other directorships in listed public companies in the last three years.

-Ms. Chan Wah Man Carman (陳華敏), aged 50, joined the Group as an independent non-executive Director since 27 June 2016.
-Ms. Chan is the chairman of the audit committee and a member of the remuneration committee of the Company.
-Ms. Chan possesses over 25 years of experience in private equity, corporate finance and financial advisory.
+Ms. Chan Wah Man Carman (陳華敏), aged 51, joined the Group as an independent non-executive Director since 27 June 2016.
+Ms. Chan is the chairman of the audit committee and the chairman of the remuneration committee of the Company.
+Ms. Chan possesses over 26 years of experience in private equity, corporate finance and financial advisory.
 Ms. Chan obtained a degree in Bachelor of Science from Minnesota State University, Bemidji, U.S. in August 1993, and a Master of Accounting degree from Curtin University of Technology, Australia through long distance learning in February 2000.
 Ms. Chan has been a member of Hong Kong Institute of Certified Public Accountants and a Certified Practicing Accountant of CPA Australia since July 2005 and April 2005, respectively.
 Since November 2001, she has been a responsible officer to conduct type 6 (advising on corporate finance) and since January 2019, she has been a responsible officer to conduct type 1 (dealing in Securities) regulated activity under the SFO.
 Ms. Chan has been an independent non-executive director of Fuguiniao Co., Ltd (stock code: 1819), a company listed on the Main Board of the Stock Exchange, from June 2014 to June 2017.
 Save as disclosed, Ms. Chan did not hold any other directorships in listed public companies in the last three years.